Earning 1% cash – or more – for doing nothing but shop for things you’d buy anyway?

-With 1.5% earn rate on all purchases and an even better 4% for purchases made in foreign currency ‒ is this card too good to be true?
-And if that’s not enough, there’s also a $50 welcome bonus as cherry on top.
+With 1.75% earn rate on all purchases, 2% back for any Rogers products or services charged to your card, and an even better 4% for purchases made in foreign currency ‒ is this card too good to be true?

-If you’re already a Rogers customer, this card is no-brainer.
+If you’re already a Rogers customer, this card is a no-brainer.
 But if you’re not…

 Here’s the catch: the ‘cash back’ rewards are applied towards Rogers products and services.
 Or as an alternative, you can call Rogers every year and ask for a statement credit instead.